-Trump administration seeking $5.95 billion 'down payment' on disaster funding
+Trump administration seeking $7.85 billion 'down payment' on disaster funding

 Congress must raise the debt ceiling deadline by the end of September, a deadline that may move up due to the additional disaster funding requests.
 The debt ceiling deadline is a controversial matter in Congress and some hoped to see the issue tied to disaster funding to ensure the debt ceiling would be raised.

-President Donald Trump promised swift action to approve disaster relief funding in the wake of Hurricane Harvey.
+Trump promised swift action to approve disaster relief funding in the wake of Hurricane Harvey.

 State and federal officials have warned that rebuilding in the wake of Hurricane Harvey would take years and FEMA Administrator Brock Long said his agency is committed to remaining involved in the area for years to come.